 ACM San Francisco Bay Area Professional Chapter Is looking for volunteer Judges the regional Science Fair.
 It’s easy and fun.
 You will spend less than one day viewing students’ projects and talking to the students about their work.
 Your presence encourages Junior and Senior High students (budding scientists) to pursue careers in science and/or engineering.

-• The 2016 Synopsys Championship is a great opportunity to give back to grades 6-12 education.
-Category judges for all disciplines are needed on March 17.
+• The 2017 Synopsys Championship is a great opportunity to give back to grades 6-12 education.
+You can help by being a Special Judge and awarding SFBayACM's prizes in CS/CE.
+Category judges for all disciplines are also needed.

 For details, please contact Chair Ash Antal at email@example.com.